Free Will in Ancient Thought

 φαντασιών is the genitive plural of φαντασία.

-φαντασία, phantasia, noun, "appearing, appearance" impressions.
+φαντασία, phantasia, noun, "appearance, impression" impressions.
 Assenting to them is just one thing we can do with them, though the most important one.
 So now it becomes clear, and Epictetus makes this explicit, that what is up to us, what is a matter of our choice, is how we deal with our impressions.
 We can scrutinize them, reflect on them, try to deflate and dissolve them, dwell on them, and, of course, give assent to them.
 But giving assent is just one of the things which it is up to us to do, which we can choose to do.
 And our prohairesis, which defines us as the kind of person we are, is not a disposition, as we at first thought, to choose to act in a certain way, because we do not have that choice, but rather a disposition to choose to deal with our impressions in a certain way, most crucially to choose how to assent to impulsive impressions.
 This assent, which you choose to give, will constitute a willing, and this willing is the impulse which makes you act in a certain way.
-So this ability and disposition, insofar as it accounts for your willing whatever it is that you will to do, can be called “the will.”
+So this ability and disposition, insofar as it accounts for your willing whatever it is that you will to do, can be called "the will."
 But the will is called prohairesis,

 βούλησις, boulēsis, noun, "willing" rather than boulêsis, to mark that it is an ability to make choices, of which willings are just products.
 This indeed is the first time that we have any notion of a will.